tgstation/tgstation/sound/standard.md

 Standard audio file format is:
-Ogg Vorbis on quality 5 preset, 44.1khz sample rate Audio which plays with a source and direction (via playsound()) should be downmixed to mono, otherwise byond will do it itself.
+Ogg Vorbis on quality 5 preset, 44.1khz sample rate Audio which plays with a source and direction (via create_sound()) should be downmixed to mono, otherwise byond will do it itself.
 Other sounds can be stereo

 If you don't know what this means, here's a brief guide on how to do things right in audacity: